IvanDrokin/torch-conv-kan/README.md

 - ✅ [2024/05/14] Convolutional KAN and Fast KAN layers are available

 - ✅ [2024/05/15] Convolutional ChebyKAN are available now.
 MNIST, CIFAR10 and CIFAR100 benchmarks are added.

+- ✅ [2024/05/19] ResNet-like, U-net like and MoE-based (don't ask why=)) models released with accelerate-based training code.

 ### TODO list
 - [ ] Expand model zoo